Skip to content

 SEA vs Standard

 pkg supports two packaging modes.
-The single biggest difference isn't a feature toggle — it's what Node.js binary they run on.
+The core difference is which Node.js binary they run on.

 The core difference